 In 2014, Professor Lip was included in the Thomson Reuters ScienceWatch list of the World’s Most Influential Scientific Minds, and was ranked by Expertscape as one of the world's leading experts in the understanding and treatment of atrial fibrillation.
 He is a board member of the European Heart Rhythm Association (EHRA) and Chairman of its scientific documents committee, as well as being on the board of the European Society of Cardiology (ESC) Acute Cardiac Care Association.

 Professor Lip has been involved in the development of international guidelines, including those from the American College of Chest Physicians (ACCP), the EHRA and the ESC, most recently the 2012 ESC Focused Update Guidelines on Atrial Fibrillation and Guidelines on Heart Failure.
 Professor Lip has acted as senior editor for major international textbooks and medical journals, the latter including Thrombosis and Haemostasis, Europace and Circulation.

 Professor Alexander GG Turpie, MD

-Alexander GG Turpie is a professor of medicine at McMaster University and is an internist on the staff of Hamilton Health Sciences, Hamilton, Ontario, Canada.
+Alexander GG Turpie is an Emeritus Professor of Medicine at McMaster University, Hamilton, Ontario, Canada.